dhis2/dhis2-docs/src/developer/web-api/tracker.md

 The response will be the same as the collection endpoint but referring to a single tracked entity, although it might have multiple rows for each attribute.

-#### Tracked entity attribute value change logs `GET /api/tracker/trackedEntities/{uid}/changeLogs`
+#### Tracked entity attribute value change logs { #webapi_tracker_attribute_change_logs }
+`GET /api/tracker/trackedEntities/{uid}/changeLogs`

-This endpoint retrieves change logs for a tracked entity's attribute values, showing all changes over time.
+This endpoint retrieves change logs for the attributes of a specific tracked entity.
+It returns a list of all tracked entity attributes that have changed over time for that entity.

 |Parameter|Type|Allowed values|
 |---|---|---|